JHDeStip/Stippers/README.md

 * member: by default all users have this permission.
 * admin: admins can do anything.
 By default only the admin account has this permission set.
 Members with the admin permissions can set permissions of other users.
 Not here that there is a difference between the admin users and users with admin permissions.
 While multiple users can have admin permissions, there can be only one admin account.
 * userManager: This permission allows a user to manage other users.
-* authorizedBrowserManager: This permission allows the user to manage browser tied permissions.
+* browserManager: This permission allows the user to manage browser tied permissions.

 #### Browser tied permissions
 Some pages should not be visible from anywhere, but only from selected browsers.
 Think of the check-in page.
 Nobody should be able to check-in at home.
 The pages to add or renew users are another example, because users should get their membership card and pay you.
 This can only happen in your club.

 This is where browser tied permissions come in to play.
 They allow you to give permissions to a specific browser.
-All users with the authorizedBrowserManager permission set can change permissions of browser.
+All users with the browserManager permission set can change permissions of browser.

 Currently the following browser permissions are available:
 * checkInBrowser: enables the browser to access the check-in page.